-You can alter it countless ways using seasonal fruit and it makes a great “not too sweet” dessert, which is usually how I serve it.
+You can alter it in countless ways using seasonal fruit and it makes a great “not too sweet” dessert, which is usually how I serve it.
 This morning, my husband declared it to make a great breakfast as well.
-He is a “grab and go” type guy who used to not eat breakfast at all.
+He is a “grab and go” type of guy who used to not eat breakfast at all.
 I’ve brought him a long way in the past 16 years!

 Stir it up with a spoon until well mixed.

-It will be smooth but may have a few smallish lumpy loos in it.
+It will be smooth but may have a few small-ish lumpy loos in it.
 You can keep stirring until you get those out if you want to.
 I find I lack the desire to do so :).

 Spray an 8×8 baking dish with cooking spray.

-Drop the batter by spoonfuls into the cake pan and gently spread to even it out a bit.
+Drop the cake batter by spoonfuls into the cake pan and gently spread to even it out a bit.

-Ten minutes?
+10 minutes?
 Christy, that isn’t near enough time to cook a cake!

 I know.
 We aren’t cooking it fully.
 We are just partially cooking it, then we are going to take it out of the oven and mess with it a bit, then put it back and let it finish cooking.

 S’all good.
 Trust me :).

 Stir that together a bit.
 I just toss it kinda with my hand.

-Top that with peach slices.
+Top that with sliced peaches.